brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 However, having two APIs can be a successful strategy: a RESTful/GraphQL API for third parties and an RPC API for your own frontend.
-Giving your frontend the super power to be able to use any SQL/ORM query for data requirements that your REST/GraphQL API cannot fullfill.
+Giving your frontend the super power to be able to use any SQL/ORM query for data requirements that your REST/GraphQL API cannot fulfill.

 **Hand-in-hand development**